P.G.D.T. A.R.A.D. A.I.D.T.A. A.I.S.T.D. C.D.E.

-Sarah has passed all her exams with Distinction and hopes to graduate in Summer 2020 with HND in Professional Dance as well as ISTD DDE.
+Sarah has passed all her exams with Distinction and graduated in Summer 2019 with HND in Professional Dance as well as ISTD DDE qualifications.

 Callan has been teaching Drama in Central Scotland since 1990 with a number of different groups including – Dance School of Scotland, The Bowmar Group, Young Carers and Wicid Woman.She directs Centre Scene Stage School.

 On graduating Callan was a founder partner in ‘Sair Feet’ – an Events and Entertainment Company specialising in historical interpretation, business training and educational training.

 Callan is responsible for all Drama classes at Monument Dance Centre and is Head of our SQA National Certificate Acting and Theatre Performance Course.
 Callan was co-director for the Award winning play ‘The Cheviot the Stag and the Black Black Oil’ when MPAS reached the Scottish final of SCDAs One act Drama Festival in 2011.

 Callan led MDC through the vigorous process which led to SQA Approval of our fulltime HNC Musical Theatre course and has been appointment Course Manager.

 Craig works in Secondary School Support for Learning having previously worked for 25 years in the Professional Entertainment Industry as Entertainments Manager at Falkirk Council where he produced and directed shows ranging from Stage Musicals and Pantomimes to Variety Shows, Opera and Classical Concerts.